Zohla/profile-page/README.md

 # profile-page

-first project for Treehouse techdegree Web Development
+A simple profile/portfolio page buildt with HTML and CSS.

+Some of the code was given to me at the start of the assignment since this is the first project for Treehouse's Web Developer Techdegree.